Individual Representation in Approval-Based Committee Voting: Domain Restrictions

 We start by recalling the definitions of two classic restricted domains of dichotomous preferences: \textit{candidate interval} and \textit{voter interval} \citep{ElLa15a}.

-\begin{definition}[Candidate Interval] An approval profile $A$ satisfies \emph{candidate interval (CI)} if there is a linear order over the candidates $C$ such that for every voter $i \in N$, $A_i$ consists of an interval of that order. \end{definition}
+\begin{definition}[Candidate Interval] An approval profile $A$ satisfies \emph{candidate interval (CI)} if there is a linear order over the candidates $C$ such that for every voter $i \in N$, the approval set $A_i$ forms an interval of that order. \end{definition}

-\begin{definition}[Voter Interval] An approval profile $A$ satisfies \emph{voter interval (VI)} if there is a linear order over the voters $N$ such that for every candidate $c_j \in C$, the voters that approve $c_j$ build an interval of that order. \end{definition} The profile in \Cref{ex:threecandidates} satisfies \textit{both} candidate interval and voter interval.
+\begin{definition}[Voter Interval] An approval profile $A$ satisfies \emph{voter interval (VI)} if there is a linear order over the voters $N$ such that for every candidate $c_j \in C$, the set $N(\{c_j\})$ of voters approving $c_j$ forms an interval of that order. \end{definition} The profile in \Cref{ex:threecandidates} satisfies \textit{both} candidate interval and voter interval.
 In fact, a voter order witnessing VI is given in \Cref{fig:IF-consistency_counterexamples}.
 To see that the profile satisfies CI as well, consider the order $(c_1, c_3, c_2)$.
 The profile in \Cref{ex:tencandidates}, on the other hand, satisfies neither CI nor VI.

 \citet{ElLa15a} have shown that it can be checked in polynomial time whether a profile satisfies CI or VI.
 (If the answer is yes, a linear order over candidates/voters can be found efficiently as well.)